 - 2¼ pounds small, fresh clams, scrubbed clean

 - 10 cherry tomatoes

 - 1 box dried spaghetti

 - Sea salt

 - Freshly ground black pepper

 - Extra-virgin olive oil

 Salt the pasta water and add the pasta.
-Pour 4 tablespoons olive oil in the pan and, 5 minutes before the pasta is ready and working quickly, add garlic, parsley stems, a pinch of salt, and pepper.
+Pour four tablespoons olive oil into the pan and, five minutes before the pasta is ready and working quickly, add garlic, parsley stems, a pinch of salt, and pepper.
 Crumble the chilis into the pan and add the tomatoes.
 Stir.

-As soon as the garlic starts to take on color, add the clams and the wine.
-Give it a good shake and add the lid to prevent splattering and let the clams steam.
-After 3 or 4 minutes, the clams should start to open.
+Add the clams and the wine to the pan as soon as the garlic starts to take on color.
+Give it a good shake and add the lid to prevent splattering while the clams steam.
+After three or four minutes, the clams should start to open.
 Keep shuffling the pan until all the clams are open.
 Take the pan off the heat and remove any clams that didn’t open.